 - Download the newest drivers for your graphics cards from the manufacturer site:

-- Download the newest version of DD from here.
+- Download the newest version of DDU from here.

 Click on the DDU symbol of the newest version: